 Try and find a family cooking class.
-It can hard to find classes that will accept children, but they exist, you just have to look for them.
-If there don't seem to be any around then head to the markets, pick up some local produce and have your own little cooking class in your apartment if it has a kitchen.
+It can be hard to find classes that will accept children, but they exist, you just have to look for them.
+If there don't seem to be any around then head to the markets, pick up some local produce, and have your own little cooking class in your apartment if it has a kitchen.

 - In Hawaii we would grab some super fresh fish from the market and make poké bowls;

 - In Mexico we headed to the fish market and enjoyed fish tacos for lunch;

 - We didn't have a kitchen in Thailand so we just headed to the market and grabbed lots of fresh fruit and indulged in a huge fresh food platter for lunch with lots of new fruits we couldn't access at home;